nochinator/Dynamic-live-architecture/README.md

 ##### What about the backpropagation system?

-The backpropagation system from the beta branch doesn't work with the new position system.
+The backpropagation system from the beta branch doesn't work with the new position system, at least not yet.
-The entire thing was based on the idea that users defined which neurons could and could not be connected to, but the positioning system doesn't have this capability.
+The entire thing was based on the idea that users defined which neurons could and could not be connected to, but the positioning system doesn't do this.
-We could do it based on which neurons are nearby, but that would be excessively slow.
+We could do it based on which neurons are nearby, but that would be excessively slow due to all the recurrences.
 If you can come up with a way to do this, then please open an issue explaining it.

 ## Why is this useful/important?